MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-connect-apps.md

 - Web-shops - Synchronize items, customers, and other entities to create sales orders and invoices.
 - Financial Services - Read financial data and provide value added services such as funding and loans.

-## How do I develop a Connect App?
+## How do I develop a Connect app?
 [!INCLUDE[d365fin_long_md](../includes/d365fin_long_md.md)] offers many APIs that you can call from within your preferred coding language.
 To explore and develop against these APIs, you must sign up for a trial tenant.
 See the documentation for how you sign up and get started with a simple call to retrieve the list of customers in your trial tenant.
-Coming soon.
+COMING SOON.

 <!-- INSERT VIDEO: